SpineEventEngine/SpineEventEngine.github.io/_examples/README.md

 ### Joining pieces

 Doc regions can be joined from different pieces along the file.
-For that, just declare several dec regions with the same name in a single file:
+For that, just declare several doc regions with the same name in a single file:

 ```java